Salt and Light to our Community

 - We enjoy some variation in our musical worship.

-- We believe that gathering as locals provides a richer experience than travelling across town.
+- We believe that gathering as locals provides a much richer experience than travelling across town for church.

 - We encourage engagement in the community.